knowm/Yank/README.md

   }
 }
 ```
 Why?
 By creating a DAO class and putting all methods related to a single database table in it, you have a single point of access to that table.
-In this example the **BooksDAO** corresponds to a table called **Books**, which contains rows of **Book** objects.
+In this example the **BooksDAO** corresponds to a table called **Books**, which contains rows of **Book** objects (a.k.a beans).
+Note that your beans **must** have the default, no args constructor.

 ## Annotate Class Fields
 ```java